convictional/convictional-blog/_posts/2019-08-23-case-study-how-the-helm-used-convictional-to-onboard-90-vendors-8000-skus-to-their-marketplace.md

 A big thank you to our friends at The Helm for participating in this case study.

-To learn more about The Helm, visit their website: https://www.thehelm.co/
+To learn more about The Helm's marketplace, [visit their website](https://shop.thehelm.co/).